aspose-cells/Aspose.Cells-Doc-md/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 ## Overview

 For the .NET6 (or later) platforms, compare to previous platforms (.netcore31 or before), an important difference is about the graphics library.
-In this official [Microsoft Document](https://learn.microsoft.com/en-gb/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only), it explains for .NET6 or later releases the graphics library "System.Drawing.Common" will not be supported for detailed reasons, and gives recommendations to replace the graphics library.
+In this official [Microsoft Document](https://learn.microsoft.com/en-gb/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only), it explains for .NET6 or later releases the graphics library "System.Drawing.Common" will be only supported on Windows, and gives recommendations to replace the graphics library.

 For Apose.Cells product, we have conducted the evaluation and have completed the migration of the graphics library.
-We use SkiaSharp instead of System.Drawing.common, as suggested in Microsoft's official documentation.
-Please note that this critical change will take effect in Aspose.Cells 22.10 or later for .Net6.
+We use SkiaSharp instead of System.Drawing.Common in non-Windows systems, as suggested in Microsoft's official documentation.
+Please note that this critical change will take effect in Aspose.Cells 22.10.1 or later for .Net6.

 For .netcore31 or before, for compatibility and stability, currently we still use the "System.Drawing.Common" graphics library.
 The dependencies for .netcore31 or before are as follows:
 - System.Drawing.Common, 4.7.0.